 The county appraiser informed the owner that the date of completion is the date the property or a portion of it is available for use after final inspection by the appropriate governmental official, in this instance April 1, 2004.
-Furthermore, the county appraiser advised that on the date of completion, the completed portion of the newly constructed property must be appraised at its full market value.
-Any subsequent construction would be considered construction in progress and continue to be appraised at its market value on the lien date and every lien date thereafter.
-The base year value of the land was calculated as follows:
+Furthermore, the county appraiser advised that on the date of completion, the completed portion of the newly constructed property must be assessed at its full market value.
+Any subsequent construction, such as finishing the interior of the basement or constructing the barn or in-law quarters, would be considered new construction in progress and continue to be assessed at its market value on the lien date and every lien date thereafter until completion.